 Strategy Robustness

-The robustness was tested by practically executing all possible stock transactions (max open positions 100) from 1994 to May 2024 for the S&P500 (17'694 transactions) and Russell1000 (20'971 transactions) indexes at %MM.
+The robustness was tested by practically executing all possible stock transactions (max open positions 40 from 1995 to 2025.
 This strategy passed our parameter modification tests.

-Strategy is using 4 fliters to pick the best time to trade.
-It is higher than an average in our strategies, this is one point to deduct from the general note.
+Strategy is using 4 filters to pick the best time to trade.
+It is higher than the average in our strategies; this is one point to deduct from the general note.

 We adhere to the principle that the fewer parameters, the greater the strategy's robustness.
 Therefore, we make an effort for our strategies to have as few parameters as possible and to select only those parameters that have a significant impact on the strategy's effectiveness while aligning with its character.